“The Ultimate Guide to Tea: Types, Caffeine Content, and Health Benefits”

 Green tea may have health benefits, including

 Anti-carcinogenic properties for skin cancer: Human, in vivo and in vitro research has found that green tea may aid in the chemoprevention of UVB-induced skin cancer.
-This could be due to tea polyphenols, micronutrients found in plants.
+This might be due to tea polyphenols, micronutrients found in plants.

 Inflammatory skin conditions: Studies have found that green tea and the EGCG it contains appear to help reduce inflammation.